-The 14 square kilometre inlet features long beaches and rocky headlands backed by sand dunes.
+The 14km inlet features long beaches and rocky headlands backed by sand dunes.
 Dense bush and shady paperbark trees fringe the water’s edge.
 Stokes Inlet is the largest of a number of estuaries around Esperance, and the only one with reasonably deep water.

 Wild places, quiet places

 Day visitors and bushwalkers can enjoy Stokes Inlet, Skippy Rock, Shoal Cape, the Moir Homestead Ruins and Fanny Cove.
 You can walk to the Estuary Mouth if water levels allow.
 Abundant bird life frequents the inlet, its shores and associated lakes.